-The 64th Legislative Assembly, in Senate Bill 2219, authorized the Attorney General to establish a human trafficking commission, comprised of designees from state, local, and tribal agencies which have contact with victims or perpetrators, nongovernmental organizations that represent or work with victims, and other organizations and individuals, including victims, whose expertise would benefit the commission.
+The Attorney General's Human Trafficking Commission was established in 2015.
+It is comprised of designees from state, local, and tribal agencies which have contact with victims or perpetrators, nongovernmental organizations that represent or work with victims, and other organizations and individuals, including victims, whose expertise would benefit the commission.
 The Attorney General's office partnered with North Dakota FUSE and the North Dakota Council of Abused Womens Services (CAWS) in these efforts.

 The Human Trafficking Commission consists of the following subcommittees: